Leviano-Aerell-Indonesia/.github/profile/README.md

 ## Leva

-Leva adalah Perusahaan Teknologi.

-Melalui Leva Entertainment and Content, kami juga turut memberikan Standar Baru terhadap Industri Hiburan di Indonesia.
-Melahirkan konten-konten dan talenta berkualitas.
+Through Leva Entertainment and Content, we also provide New Standards for the Entertainment Industry in Indonesia.
+Giving birth to quality content and talents.